Politics of the Netherlands: Since 1994

-The three parties that lost most were the PVV, sinking from 24 to 15 seats, the CDA, continuing their 2010 loss and winning only 13 seats, and GreenLeft, sinking from 10 to only 4 seats.
-The SP (15 seats), ChristianUnion (5 seats) and PvdD (2 seats) were stable, whereas D66 (10 to 12 seats) and SGP (2 to 3 seats) won mildly.
-Newcomer was 50PLUS, a pensioner's party, gaining 2 seats.
+The three parties that lost most were the PVV, sinking from 24 to 15 seats, the CDA, continuing their 2010 loss and winning only 13 seats, and GroenLinks, sinking from 10 to only 4 seats.
+The SP (15 seats), Christian Union (5 seats) and PvdD (2 seats) were stable, whereas D66 (10 to 12 seats) and SGP (2 to 3 seats) won mildly.
+Newcomer was 50PLUS, a pensioners' party, gaining 2 seats.
 In November 2012, after a relatively short cabinet formation, the second Rutte cabinet was formed by VVD and PvdA.

 The second Rutte cabinet was followed by the third Rutte cabinet in October 2017, after the 2017 general election.
-It consists of the VVD, CDA, D66 and CU.
+It consisted of the VVD, CDA, D66 and CU.

+In 2019, protests commenced with thousands of Dutch farmers who consider that "green policies" are a threat to their livelihood due to nitrogen consumption being limited and other policies which impose additional burdens on the ability to farm.

 On 15 January 2021, the Rutte cabinet resigned in the face of the Dutch childcare benefits scandal.
 In March 2021, centre-right VVD of Prime Minister Mark Rutte was the winner of the elections, securing 35 out of 150 seats.
 The second biggest party was the centre to centre-left D66 with 24 seats.
 Geert Wilders' radical-right party lost a few seats, while Thierry Baudet's radical-right party Forum for Democracy grew.
+The ensuing fourth Rutte cabinet failed to reach a compromise on asylum policy and fell in July 2023, triggering November snap election.
+The right-wing populist Party for Freedom (PVV), led by Geert Wilders, won the largest number of seats, and it formed the right-wing Schoof cabinet.